interstellarYachtClub/bpmTools/README.md

 Both of these tools make use of state for a responsive experience.

+# How do I run this?
+1. Download it
+2. Dir into the directory
+3. Global install npm serve if you need to: ###`npm install -g serve
+4. ###`serve -s build`
+5. Make sick beats!

 ## The default Create React App readme documentation can be found below: